core-infra-svcs/dashboard-api-go/client/docs/InventoryApi.md

 > map[string]interface{} ClaimIntoOrganizationInventory(ctx, organizationId).ClaimIntoOrganizationInventory(claimIntoOrganizationInventory).Execute()

-Claim a list of devices, licenses, and/or orders into an organization
+Claim a list of devices, licenses, and/or orders into an organization inventory